 If the title of this article prompted you to take a look, it's pretty likely that you're serious about your career.
 Your drive for success may be financial – rising high, or earning commission, or pushing your own business to success.
 But it could be based on something else: think of a scientist or innovator who wants to push the boundaries, or the charity worker who wants to achieve great outcomes, or the group (or department) leader who wants to make a difference.

-If you want to succeed – and here I mean really succeed – there are two things you need as a basic foundation.
+If you want to succeed – and here I mean really succeed – there are two important things you need as a basic foundation.
 I'm not giving you anything revolutionary: these concepts are often quoted and expounded upon.
 Why, there's even a Skill-Will Matrix if you want to get technical about it.
-But in this article I'm giving you my quick assessment of how the two fit together and how you can use a simple understanding of them to assess what you need to do, or even (dare I say) whether you have it in you, to succeed.
+But in this article I'm giving you my quick assessment of how the two (that's Skill and Will) fit together and how you can use a simple understanding of them to assess what you need to do, or even (dare I say) whether you have it in you, to succeed.

 Skill is the quantifiable foundation of what you do.
 You can take a test if you like, but it's about your capability to perform the tasks required of you.
-At a basic level you will know whether you can do a job, or how well you can do it.
+At a basic level you'll know whether you can do a job, or how well you can do it.
 You can often watch other people and see whether they are better than you, and where you need to improve.
 Sometimes that skill can only truly come with experience: think of the time-served manager or supervisor who just seems to have the knack of resolving issues without missing a beat.